DaoChaShao/csharp-basic/README.md

 6. The `CHANGELOG.md` file will be updated automatically each time you run the `git-changelog` command.
 7. The `CHANGELOG.md` is generated using ** the default template**.
 To change its format, customise the `template.md` and `commit_template.md` files inside the `templates` directory.
+8. If you want to know more about the `git-changelog` tool, you can check the official [documentation](https://github.com/rafinskipg/git-changelog).